eclipse-xfsc/facis-fap-decentralized-catalogue-management/README.md

 | XSS | Vue 3 auto-escapes by default.
 No `v-html` is used on user-provided strings. |
 | CSRF | uibuilder uses WebSockets with a server-issued `clientId` cookie; cross-origin browsers cannot forge. |

-### 14.2 KMS key handling
+### 15.2 KMS key handling

 The 32-byte AES key lives at `$NR_USER_DIR/dcm-kms.key` (file mode 0600).
 Back it up.
 If you lose it, **every encrypted provider key becomes unrecoverable** — you must re-enter each key via **Schema Registry → Providers → Edit**.

 Rotation: generate a new key, decrypt all providers with the old, re-encrypt with the new, then swap the file.
 A dedicated rotation script is tracked as a future task.

-### 14.3 Secrets hygiene
+### 15.3 Secrets hygiene

 - **Never** log API keys.
 The flows only emit `apiKey.hasCt=true/false`.
 - Strip `DCM_KMS_KEY`, `MONGO_INITDB_ROOT_PASSWORD`, and any LLM keys from exported flows before sharing `flows.json`.

-### 14.4 Reverse proxy / TLS
+### 15.4 Reverse proxy / TLS

-Node-RED does not provide TLS termination.
-In production, put nginx / Caddy / Traefik in front of Node-RED and terminate TLS there.
+ORCE does not provide TLS termination.
+In production, put nginx / Caddy / Traefik in front of ORCE and terminate TLS there.
 Example nginx snippet:

 ```nginx
 server {